clayrisser/react-gtk/README.md

 You can follow the development in the [refactor](https://github.com/silicon-hills/react-gtk/tree/refactor) branch.

 ## [FILE ISSUE](https://github.com/codejamninja/react-gtk/issues/new)

 This project is under active development.
-Please help by sharing your expirience, bugs, comments, complaints, etc . . .
+Please help by sharing your experience, bugs, comments, complaints, etc . . .

 If you think it, say it :laughing:

 ## Features

-* supports native osx desktop
+- supports native osx desktop
-* supports native linux desktop
+- supports native linux desktop
-* supports native windows desktop
+- supports native windows desktop

 ## Installation